 \section{Conclusion}

 In this paper, we gave a formal definition of epistasis to represent the concept of linkage.
 With the definition, we proved several theorems showing the working principles of MBGAs.
 Specifically, we would like to highlight two important theorems among others developed in this paper.
-The problem decomposition theorem formally relates the problem decomposition in GA to the concept of linkage by stating that the minimum stationary optima are the in-closures in the epistatic graph of the problem.
-The epistasis blanket theorem states that as long as a small portion of loci that are epistatic (the 1st and 2nd tiers) to the target loci are set in a particular pattern, the stationary optimal pattern at the target loci is indeed the global optimal pattern no matter what the remaining assignments are.
-With these theorems, we presented different results that are related to complexity and PAC learning with different preconditions.
-Table~\ref{tbl:summary} summarizes the major results in this paper.
-Note that when we say \textit{in polynomial time}, we assume that the fitness function evaluation can be done in time polynomial to the problem size.
-If such a condition does not hold, our results are restricted to \textit{within a polynomial number of function evaluations}.
+The problem decomposition theorem (Theorem~\ref{thm:m=in}) formally relates the problem decomposition in GA to the concept of linkage by stating that the minimum stationary optima are the in-closures in the epistatic graph of the problem.
+The epistasis blanket theorem (Theorem~\ref{thm:blanket}) states that as long as a small portion of loci that are epistatic (the 1st and 2nd tiers) to the target loci are set in a particular pattern, the stationarily optimal pattern at the target loci is indeed the global optimal pattern no matter what the remaining assignments are.
+With these theorems, we presented different results that are related to complexity, PAC learning with different preconditions.
+Table~\ref{tbl:summary} summarizes our main results.
+Here, `in polynomial time' assumes polynomial-time fitness evaluation; otherwise, the results apply only to a polynomial number of evaluations.

 There is plenty of room in this paper that can be further developed.
-For example, the concept of linkage can be time-variant, while the epistasis in this paper is not.
-Consider a problem consisting of several additively separable subproblems as in blocks.
-Once the block is nearly converged to the correct alleles, the information of linkage in that block is not that important for finding the global optimum anymore.
+The concept of linkage can be time-variant, while the epistasis in this paper is not.
+When a subproblem is nearly converged to the correct alleles, the information of linkage in that subproblem may not be as important for finding the global optimum anymore.
 Also, most of the results in this paper are obtained by assuming the problem does not contain weak epistasis.
 We would like to investigate the impact of weak epistases on model quality as well as on finding the global optimum.